vitalboyzf/cloudberrydb-site/docs/cbdb-op-deploy-guide.md

     gpinitstandby -s cbdb-standbycoordinator
     ```

 ## Step 5.
-Log into Cloudberry Database
+Log into Apache Cloudberry

-Now you have successfully deployed Cloudberry Database.
+Now you have successfully deployed Apache Cloudberry.
 To log into the database, refer to the following command:

 ```bash
 psql -h <hostname> -p <port> -U <username> -d <database>